 The POP LTIP Units are structured with the intent that the units will be comparable economically to the awards under POP.
 A participant electing to receive the POP LTIP Units will receive the same percentage of the pool as if the participant had not participated in the exchange.
 Like other forms of awards under the plan, the POP LTIP Units will have no economic value to the participants until and unless the performance criteria are achieved at the end of a performance period and other conditions are met.
 Once the Compensation Committee determines whether the performance criteria have been met, the POP LTIP Units will be forfeited to the extent not earned based on the terms of POP.
-If an award is earned, an NEO will retain the number of POP LTIP Units equal in economic value to the performance pool originally allocated to the NEO at the beginning of the applicable performance period.
+If an award is earned, an NEO will retain the number of POP LTIP Units equal in economic value to the percentage of the performance period.
 Any POP LTIP Units in excess of such amount will be forfeited.